amills25/BouncingBalls/pseudocode.md

  * Function to update ball's data
    * Changing this.x and this.y to keep ball in window

+ * Function for collision detection
+   * FOR each ball
+   * IF to determine it's 2 different balls
+   * IF to change color of balls at collision

  * Store and populate balls
    * Create array
    * WHILE